Washington-Ice-Climbing/ice-conditions-map/README.md

 now dev
 ```
 You can visit the site at `http://localhost:3000` and make sure it's all good.
-Currently, clicking on dynamic routes (route pages) won't work in this mode, but it should
-when deployed, so don't worry about that.

 Then, simply type:
 ```.env